adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 An SPA may well use MVC, MVVM, AJAX and client-side templating, but these elements cannot be used to class an application as an SPA.
 In fact we can use all of these things to build rich, ROCA-style websites.

 What makes an SPA unique is this.
-Instead of the browser managing the browsing, developer-written Javascript handles it instead.
+Instead of the browser managing the browsing, developer-written Javascript handles it.
 That is a client-side router replaces all the inherent features a browser gives us for free.

 When you put it like that, it's of little surprise as to why they're so problematic.
 Let's discuss each problem in turn.